Learning Content Management Systems Guide: LCMS vs. LMS

 - You create blended learning pathways that need to be tracked

-- You already have a separate authoring tool for your elearning, or you outsource elearning creation to agencies
+- You already have a separate authoring tool for your corporate elearning, or you outsource online learning creation to agencies

 - Basic SCORM tracking is enough